 One of our drug candidates under development is ACP-104 for the treatment of schizophrenia.
 ACP-104 is formed in the body from clozapine, a generic drug that is currently approved as a "second-line" therapy for schizophrenia in the United States.
 This means that clozapine will only be prescribed to a patient after a doctor determines that the patient has failed to progress under a "first-line" therapy consisting of antipsychotic drugs.
-Clozapine is associated with the occurrence of a rare and potentially fatal blood disorder leading to a complete loss of white blood cells, known as agranulocytosis, in approximately 1 percent of patients treated with clozapine.
-As a result, patients being treated with clozapine are subject to weekly or bi-weekly blood monitoring.
-In addition, one of the other side effects of clozapine is the occurrence of seizures, which is found in approximately 5 percent of users.
+Clozapine is associated with the occurrence of a rare and potentially fatal blood disorder leading to a complete loss of white blood cells, known as agranulocytosis, in approximately one percent of patients treated with clozapine.
+As a result, patients being treated with clozapine are subject to weekly blood monitoring for the first six months of treatment followed by twice monthly monitoring thereafter.
+In addition, one of the other side effects of clozapine is the occurrence of seizures, which is found in approximately five percent of users.

 ACP-104 may have the same adverse effects of clozapine or other significant adverse effects and, if successfully developed, may also only be approved as a "second-line" therapy.
-These factors could substantially limit the commercial potential of ACP-104 and may substantially restrict its potential market.
+These factors could substantially limit the commercial potential of ACP-104 and may substantially restrict its potential market and our ability to generate revenues from it.

-If we are unable to attract, retain and motivate key management and scientific staff, our drug development programs and our research and discovery efforts may be delayed and we may be unable to successfully develop or commercialize our drug candidates.
+If we are unable to attract, retain, and motivate key management and scientific staff, our drug development programs and our research and discovery efforts may be delayed and we may be unable to successfully develop or commercialize our drug candidates.

-Our success depends on our ability to attract, retain and motivate highly qualified management and scientific personnel.
-In particular, our drug discovery and development programs depend on our ability to attract and retain highly skilled chemists, biologists, pharmacologists and development personnel, especially in the fields of central nervous system disorders, including neuropsychiatric and pain disorders.
-In addition, we will need to hire additional personnel as we continue to expand our clinical development and other research and development activities.
+Our success depends on our ability to attract, retain, and motivate highly qualified management and scientific personnel.
+In particular, our drug discovery and development programs depend on our ability to attract and retain highly skilled chemists, biologists, pharmacologists, and development personnel, especially in the fields of central nervous system disorders, including neuropsychiatric and related disorders.
+We will need to hire additional personnel as we continue to expand our clinical development and other research and development activities.
 We face competition for experienced scientists and other technical personnel from numerous companies and academic and other research institutions.
 Competition for qualified personnel is particularly intense in the San Diego, California area.
 If we are unable to attract and retain the necessary personnel, this will significantly impede the achievement of our research and development objectives and our ability to meet the demands of our collaborators in a timely fashion.

-Although we have employment agreements with key members of management, all of our employees are "at will" employees, which means that any employee may quit at any time and we may terminate any employee at any time.
+All of our U.S. employees are "at will" employees, which means that any employee may quit at any time and we may terminate any employee at any time.
 We do not carry "key person" insurance covering members of senior management.